Home from Home (2013 film)

 Home from Home (Die andere Heimat – Chronik einer Sehnsucht) is a 2013 German drama film directed by Edgar Reitz.
 It was screened out of competition at the 70th Venice International Film Festival.
 It is shot in black and white, but there are some colour sequences.
-It is a prequel to the Heimat film series and concerns the Simon family living in the fictional Hunsrück village of Schabbach from 1840–1844.
+It is a prequel to the Heimat film series and concerns the Simon family living in the fictional Hunsrück village of Schabbach from 1840 to 1844.

 Release

 Home from Home was screened at the Venice Film Festival in September 2013.

 Critical reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 83% based on 12 reviews, with an average rating of 7.7/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 85% based on 13 reviews, with an average rating of 7.7/10.
 On Metacritic, the film has a score of 70 out of 100 from 6 critics, indicating "generally favorable reviews".